 Eat: Fleet Landing-If you’re looking for a nicer dinner spot that’s still kid friendly, this is a great choice.
 The restaurant is situated right on the water, so everyone can watch boats coming in and out of the harbor while you eat.
 The food is also quite good—we recommend the Fried Green Tomato Stack (above), Whole Flounder, and She Crab Soup!
 This place is almost always on a wait, so I recommend making a reservation, though passing the time playing corn hole right by the water isn’t the worst thing in the world!

-Visit: Magnolia Plantation and Gardens– The gardens alone are enough reason to visit this gorgeous plantation, but a nature train, mini zoo, and tours of the plantation house also offer a lot of opportunities to learn about the history of the area and appreciate it’s various cultures and wildlife.
+Visit: Magnolia Plantation and Gardens– The gardens alone are enough reason to visit, but a nature train, mini zoo, and tours of the plantation house also offer a lot of opportunities to learn about the history of the area.

 Eat: Glazed–You’ll have to travel north through Charleston to get to the plantation, so why not stop and get donuts for the ride?
 We make a point to visit Glazed every time we’re in the city.
 Their donuts are some of the best I’ve ever had, and trust me, I’ve had a lot!
 They often sell out, so it pays to get there early.
 The Bacon Apple Fritter is a must try!